greghjones/molsim/README.md

 `conda env create -n molsim-dev -f conda.yml`

-followed by:
+Activate the environment:

+`conda activate molsim-dev`

+Run:

 `pip install meson-python ninja`

-further followed by:
+to install the build system, further followed by:

 `pip install --no-build-isolation -e '.[dev]'`

+to complete the install.
 This will install `molsim` as a softlink so that changes are updated on the fly (including recompilation of Fortran and C++ code), while the `[dev]` option installs additional packages such as `pytest`, and `black` for formatting.

 ### Use with notebook environments